 Tonight I had a funny conversation with my mom when I came home with a bunch of bags from Target.

 Mom: Aren’t you going to boycott Target?
-Don’t you know they let men in the womens’ restrooms now?
+Don’t you know about Target’s bathroom policy?
+They let men in the womens’ restrooms now.

 Me: Hell no, I’m not boycotting Target.
 They have stuff there I can buy and resell at a profit.
 See all these bags?
 I’m going to make a couple hundred bucks off this shit.